-Iowa Master Naturalists is a 501c3 nonprofit run entirely by volunteers.
+Iowa Master Naturalists (IMN) is a 501c3 nonprofit run entirely by volunteers.
 Our mission to educate a corps of adult volunteers about Iowa’s environment and natural history, thus empowering them to promote awareness, appreciation, and stewardship of the natural world in their communities.

 Each session is a little different, but topics covered in recent courses include: